palantir/conjure/docs/spec/wire.md

 ## Canonical JSON Format

-The Canonical JSON format is a constrained version of the [JSON format](#json-format) which disambiguates values for types which have multiple distinct representations that are conceptually equivalent.
+The Canonical JSON format is a constrained version of the [JSON format][] which disambiguates values for types which have multiple distinct representations that are conceptually equivalent.
 Implementations of Conjure clients/servers must convert types (even if implicitly) from their JSON/Plain format to their canonical form when determining equality.

-Aside from the cases described below, the canonical representation is the same as the [JSON representation](#json-format).
+Aside from the cases described below, the canonical representation is the same as the [JSON representation][JSON format].

 #### Canonical double